-The College of Public Health and Human Sciences attracts diverse students with a deep commitment to improving the quality of life for others.
+The College of Health attracts diverse students with a deep commitment to improving the quality of life for others.

-To ensure access and meet our students where they are, we offer several programs 100 percent online through OSU Ecampus, ranked No. 5 in the nation by U.S. News & World Report.
+To ensure access and meet our students where they are, we offer several programs 100 percent online through OSU Ecampus.

 Still, the financial burden of higher education is often too great, whether students are studying online or in person.
 In OSU’s 2018 Transitions and Advising Survey, 70 percent of respondents said they believe that finances may interfere with their ability to graduate from OSU.
 That same year, over 50 percent of incoming first-year students reported being blindsided by the cost of attending.

 Because of this financial reality, scholarships offer the most effective means of supporting students through graduation.
 Scholarships make a remarkable difference in the lives of current and future students, as well as the future of our field: